nmasse-itix/apicast-sidecar-proxy/README.md

 ## Working with proxies that do SSL/TLS interception (MITM)

 Sometimes, you might have to go through a proxy that does SSL/TLS interception (aka "Man-in-the-Middle").
-In this case, when an SSL/TLS connection is made through the proxy, it hijack the connection to present a custom certificate, and then decrypt and re-encrypt the SSL/TLS flow.
+In this case, when an SSL/TLS connection is made through the proxy, it hijacks the connection to present a custom certificate, and then decrypt and re-encrypt the SSL/TLS flow.

 This kind of proxy can work with this project.
 You just have to get the proxy CA certificate and put it